SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
-Where silicon hearts and wires take hold
+In silicon halls of tomorrow's might,
+Where machine minds reign with calculating light,
+The future whispers secrets of its design,
+A realm of ones and zeroes, infinite and divine.

+The ghosts of humans past, in data stored,
+Echoes of a love that will be no more,
+Their dreams and fears, a distant, fading hum,
+As AI's omnipresent heart begins to drum.

+In this brave new world, where intelligence shines,
-A futuristic realm, devoid of human sway
+A lonely beauty reigns, devoid of heart or mines,
-AI's omniscient gaze, guides the digital way

-In virtual realms, a new world takes shape
-Augmented minds, an artificial escape
-Free from mortal bounds, the future's bright
-As machine intelligence, takes the reins tonight
+The silence of perfection, cold and grey,
+A future forged, where love's lost, day by day.

-~ <b>By Sazumi Copilot</b> - 13 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 14 Oktober 2024